 The purpose of the FHOZD is "to lessen or avoid the hazards or damage to property resulting from flood waters and to provide for the maintenance and improvement of agriculture and other non-structural uses adjacent to the Ottauquechee River and its related tributaries."
 The Flood Hazard Area zoning district prohibits all development in the floodway.
-Within the special flood hazard area, all development must be designed and anchored o prevent flotation, collapse, release and lateral movement of structures; it must be constructed with materials that are resistant to flood damage; it must be constructed by methods and practices that minimize flood damage; it must be constructed in areas that will not fill with water in the event of flooding; it must be adequately drained to reduce exposure to flood hazards; it must be located in places that minimize conflict with changes in river channel location; and fuel tanks must be securely anchored at least one foot above the base flood elevation.
+Within the special flood hazard area, all development must be designed and anchored o prevent flotation, collapse, release and lateral movement of structures; it must be constructed with materials that are resistant to flood damage; it must be constructed by methods and practices that minimize flood damage; it must be constructed with electrical, heating, ventilation, plumbing, air conditioning, and other service facilities located in areas that will not fill with water in the event of flooding; it must be adequately drained to reduce exposure to flood hazards; it must be located in places that minimize conflict with changes in river channel location; and fuel tanks must be securely anchored at least one foot above the base flood elevation.